ngxs/store/docs/introduction/installation.md

 When you include the module in the import, you can pass root stores along with options.
 If you are lazy loading, you can use the `forFeature` option with the same arguments.

+Its important that you add `NgxsModule.forRoot([])` at the root of your module even if all your states are feature states.